tbfe-de/AverageCalculator/Step8/_TODO.md

 # TODO STEP 8

-- Throw an exception instead of returning the indication whether there has been incompletely processed input with with a `bool`-result throw an exception.
+- Throw an exception instead of returning the indication whether there has been incompletely processed input with a `bool`-result throw an exception.
 - The simple-most solution would be to just `throw` the message, eg. "non-numeric value in input line" to be displayed by